 "I knew this woman was dying a prolonged and miserable death.
 And, from years of clinical experience, I - like many other doctors - also knew that marijuana could actually help her.
 From working with AIDS and cancer patients, I repeatedly saw how marijuana could ameliorate a patient's debilitating fatigue, restore appetite, diminish pain, remedy nausea, cure vomiting and curtail down-to-the bone weight loss.
 I could firmly attest to its benefits and wager the likelihood that it would decrease her suffering."

-Jo Daly, late San Francisco Police Commissioner and lung and colon cancer sufferer, declared on Feb.
+Jo Daly, late San Francisco Police Commissioner and lung and colon cancer sufferer, declared in sworn testimony on Feb.
 14, 1997 in Conant v.
 McCaffrey :

 "A friend then gave me a marijuana cigarette, suggesting that it might help quell my nausea.
 I took three puffs from the cigarette.
 One-half hour later, I was calm, my nausea had disappeared, my appetite returned, and I slept that evening.

 …My use of medical marijuana had a secondary, though by no means minor benefit: I was able to drastically reduce my dependence on more powerful prescription drugs that I was prescribed for pain and nausea.
 With the help of medical marijuana, which I ingest only occasionally and in small amounts, I no longer need the Compazine, Lorazepam, Ativan and Halcion.
 No combination of these medications provided adequate relief.
 They also caused serious side effects that I never experienced with marijuana."

 The Institute of Medicine published the following in its Mar.
 1999 report titled "Marijuana and Medicine: Assessing the Science Base":